Mark Selective Fishery Fund Committee

 The US and Canada have established a Mark Selective Fishery Fund Committee to solicit proposals for the use of this funding and to make recommendations to the Pacific Salmon Commission about the projects to select.

-The Committee is pleased to announce its inaugural Request for Proposals for projects starting between November 2021 and October 2022.
-The Committee expects that up to US $750,000 will be allocated to successful projects in this initial funding round, subject to the decisions of the Commission in October 2021.
+The Committee is pleased to announce its 2022 Request for Proposals for projects starting between November 2022 and October 2023.
+The Committee expects that up to US $750,000 will be allocated to successful projects in this funding round, subject to the decisions of the Commission in October 2022.